syncfusion-content/blazor-docs/vue.md

 # Vue Grid Component

-The [Vue Grid](https://www.syncfusion.com/vue-ui-components/vue-grid?utm_source=npm&utm_medium=listing&utm_campaign=vue-grid-npm) component is used to display and manipulate tabular data with configuration options to control the way the data is presented and manipulated.
+The [Vue Grid](https://www.syncfusion.com/vue-ui-components/vue-grid?utm_source=npm&utm_medium=listing&utm_campaign=vue-grid-npm) component is used to display and manipulate tabular data with configuration options to control the way the data is presented.
 It will pull data from a data source, such as array of JSON objects, `OData web services`, or DataManager binding data fields to columns.
-Also displaying a column header to identify the field with support for grouped records.
+It also supports grouping, filtering, paging, virtualization, and more.

 <p align="center">
   <a href="https://ej2.syncfusion.com/vue/documentation/grid/getting-started/?utm_source=npm&utm_medium=listing&utm_campaign=vue-grid-npm">Getting Started</a>.